chef-cft/wombat/terraform/README.md

 # Terraform
- - `automate-eval.tf` is a Terraform configuration for the automate-eval
+ - `wombat.tf` is a Terraform configuration for the wombat

 ## Using Terraform